 Log In Now

-Use this online training course to help satisfy the hazardous materials function-specific training requirements (49 CFR 172.704 (a)(2)) regarding hazmat incident reporting.
-Before taking the course, employees must have hazmat general awareness, security awareness, and safety knowledge from training or experience.
+Use this training program to help satisfy the hazardous materials function-specific training requirements (49 CFR 172.704 (a)(2)) regarding hazmat incident reporting.

-Hazmat employees are likely aware of the Hazardous Materials Regulations (HMR), which are a set of rules established by The Pipeline and Hazardous Materials Safety Administration (PHMSA) to ensure hazmat is packaged and handled safely during transport.
+The Hazardous Materials Regulations (HMR) are a set of rules created by The Pipeline and Hazardous Materials Safety Administration (PHMSA).

 Even when all possible precautions are taken, accidents and incidents can and will happen during hazmat transportation.
 The HMR require all hazmat employees to be trained on the proper procedures for responding quickly and safely to leaks, spills, and other such emergencies.